 In 2001, Gujarat suffered a devastating earthquake.
 20,000 people lost their lives.
 Amma dispatched a disaster relief team of 12 doctors, two ambulances and 100 student volunteers from Amrita University.
 Ultimately we adopted three entire villages, rebuilding 1,200 homes from the ground up, as well as community centers, a church, a mosque and a temple.

-$1 MILLION IN MEDICAL AID FOR FLOOD SURVIVORS IN MUMBAI
+$1 MILLION USD IN MEDICAL AID FOR FLOOD SURVIVORS IN MUMBAI

 MEDICAL AID AND MORE FOR CYCLONE REFUGEES IN WEST BENGAL